oracle/okafka/README.md

 You can get a detailed description of the Producer, Consumer and Administration APIs in the [Kafka APIs for Oracle Transactional Event Queues Documentation](https://docs.oracle.com/en/database/oracle/oracle-database/23/adque/Kafka_cient_interface_TEQ.html#GUID-5549915E-6509-4065-B05E-E96338F4742C).

-> NOTE: Topic name property should be provided in UPPERCASE.
+> Note: Topic name property should be provided in UPPERCASE.
 >
 >> ```text
 >> topic.name=<Oracle Database TxEventQ Topic, use uppercase>